dimtass/meta-allwinner-hx/README.md

 Of course you need to change `/dev/sdX` with you actuall SD card dev path.

+## Why bmap-tools and wic images?
+Well, wic images are a no-brainer.
+You can create a 50GB image, but this image probably won't be that large really.
+Most of the times, the real data bytes in the image will be from a few hundreds MB, to maybe 1-2 GB.
+The rest will be empty space.
+Therefore, if you build a binary image then this image will be filled with zeros.
+You will also have to use `dd` to flash the image to the SD card.
+That means that for a few MBs of real data, you'll wait maybe more than an hour to be written in the SD.
+Wic creates a map of the data and creates an image with the real binary data and a bmap file that has the map data.
+Then, bmaptool will use this bmap file and create the partitions and only write the real binary data.
+This will take a few seconds or minutes, even for images that are a lot of GBs.

+For example the default image size for this repo is 13.8GB but the real data are ~62MB.
+Therefore, with a random SD card I have here the flashing takes ~14 secs and you get a 14GB image.

 ## Notes
 You can also build the `core-image-minimal` using this meta layer.
 But for some reason when you'll get the login prompt, then the `root` account doesn't work.